-David is a partner in the private equity real estate practice and heads the team in London.
-He advises investors on UK and European PERE deals, leading a broad range of transactions across the risk spectrum for real estate funds, sovereign wealth funds, pension funds, family offices and operating partners.
-David advises on structuring and executing joint ventures, direct and indirect acquisitions and financings, disposals, real estate M&A, minority and majority equity investments and co-investments, distressed transactions and restructurings, sale and leasebacks, development projects and development financings.
+David is a private equity real estate partner in the London office.
+He has a broad practice advising investors on UK and European PERE deals across the risk spectrum for real estate funds, sovereign wealth funds, pension funds, family offices and operating partners.
+David advises on structuring and executing both distressed and non-distressed transactions including joint ventures, direct and indirect acquisitions/disposals and financings, restructurings, real estate M&A, minority and majority investments and co-investments, sale and leasebacks, development projects and development financings.

-David has extensive experience across all types of real estate assets and businesses with a deep understanding of real estate as an asset class including offices, hotels, retail and leisure, data centres, health care and care homes, residential (PRS/BTR and build to sell), student accommodation, logistics and industrial assets.
+He has experience across all types of real estate assets and businesses including logistics and industrial assets, data centres, hospitality and hotels, health care/life sciences, residential (PRS/BTR and build to sell), student accommodation, offices and retail.
+David has developed a particular specialism in buying, selling, financing, developing and leasing data centres.

 Recent Experience Includes Advising: